-- · Register with SAM or confirm that your SAM registration is active and up-to-date.
+- Register with SAM or confirm that your SAM registration is active and up-to-date.
 You must renew and validate your registration every 12 months.
 If you do not renew your SAM registration, it will expire.
-An expired registration can delay or prevent application submission in Grants.gov and JustGrants.
-Registration and renewal can take up to - · On April 4, 2022, the federal government will stop using Data Universal Numbering System (DUNS) numbers and start using the new SAM Unique Entity Identifier (UEI). - Entities new to JustGrants: Confirm that the contact information (email address) for your Entity's Electronic Business Point-of-Contact (E-Biz POC) in SAM is accurate and up-to-date.
-The E-Biz POC is onboarded in JustGrants as the Entity's first Entity Administrator and will receive notifications from JustGrants.
-The Entity Administrator is responsible for completing Entity User onboarding in JustGrants.
+An expired registration can delay or prevent application submission in Grants:gov and JustGrants.
+Registration and renewal can take up to 10 business days to complete. - On April 4, 2022, the federal government will stop using Data Universal Numbering System (DUNS) numbers and start using the new SAM Unique Entity Identifier (UEI). - Entities new to JustiGrants: Confirm that the contact information (email address) for your Entity's Electronic Business Point-of-Contact (E-Biz POC) in SAM is accurate and up-to-date.
+The E-Biz POC is onboarded in JustiGrants as the Entity's first Entity, Administrator and will receive notifications from JustiGrants.
+The Entity Administrator is responsible for completing Entity User orboarding in JustiGrants.
 Once the Entity Administrator is onboarded, that role can be reassigned to another Entity User. - Technical issues with SAM registration or renewal must be reported to the SAM Help Desk (Federal Service Desk).